-Once the maximum tolerated dose is established, we intend to transition into a randomized Phase 2 trial of approximately 80 to 120 patients.
+Once the maximum tolerated dose is established, we expect to transition into a randomized Phase 2 trial of approximately 80 to 120 patients.
 This clinical trial will compare the safety and efficacy of CRLX101, Xeloda and radiotherapy to Xeloda and radiotherapy.
 Two important efficacy endpoints will be measured at the time of surgery: pathologic complete response and sphincter preservation.
 Assuming the randomized Phase 2 trial is supportive and following discussions with the FDA, we plan to initiate a randomized Phase 3 clinical trial comparing CRLX101, Xeloda and radiotherapy to Xeloda and radiotherapy alone.
 Based on early assumptions, we expect to enroll approximately 300 to 500 patients in this Phase 3 trial.
 We expect to conduct the trial as a randomized, well-controlled clinical trial to demonstrate superiority over chemoradiotherapy alone, as measured by the efficacy endpoints of pathologic complete response and sphincter preservation.
 We believe it is possible that strong efficacy, quality of life and safety data may lead to accelerated approval of CRLX101 in neoadjuvant rectal cancer.
 As a condition of accelerated approval, we expect that we will need to demonstrate superiority in disease-free survival to confirm approval in this indication.

-Assuming completion of the dose-finding portion of the Phase 1b clinical trial by mid-2014, we expect to transition into the Phase 2 randomized clinical trial by the end of 2014 and to have pathologic complete response and sphincter preservation data available by late 2015.
+Assuming completion of the dose-finding portion of the Phase 1b clinical trial by the end of 2014 and that we are able to raise adequate additional funds, we expect to transition into the Phase 2 randomized clinical trial in 2015 and to have pathologic complete response and sphincter preservation data available by late 2015.
 We expect this data set will provide the foundation for an end of Phase 2 meeting with the FDA to discuss Phase 3 trial design and requirements for accelerated approval, assuming positive pathologic complete response and sphincter preservation data, as well as the requirements to confirm approval in this indication.

 Our planned initial indication for CRLX101 in the treatment of rectal cancer is in combination with Xeloda and radiotherapy in patients being treated in the neoadjuvant setting.
 We estimate that in 2013 approximately 28,000 non-metastatic rectal cancer patients in the United States became eligible for neoadjuvant treatment.
 If we attempt to expand the use of CRLX101 in rectal cancer, we may consider pursuing an approval of CRLX101 for use in the adjuvant setting.
 We estimate that in 2013 there were approximately 28,000 such patients in the United States.
-In addition, we also may consider pursuing an approval of CRLX101 for use in the treatment of first line metastatic colorectal cancer.
-We estimate that in 2013 there were approximately 29,000 such patients in the United States.
+In addition, we also may consider pursuing an approval of CRLX101 for use in the United States.